-Winter in Wisconsin isn’t exactly outdoor golf friendly, so we tested the Garmin Approach R50 indoors against one of the top radar-based launch monitors on the market.
+Winter in Wisconsin isn’t exactly outdoor golf friendly, so we first tested the Garmin Approach R50 indoors against the Trackman 4, one of the top radar-based launch monitors on the market.
 Different tech, same test environment.
-We’ll show you how the R50’s photometric tracking held up indoors when compared to the gold standard of radar-based tracking: the Trackman 4.

 Why test a photometric launch monitor against a radar launch monitor?